 - We have offices in 36 countries around the world.

 - Over 1,000 students are enrolled in our full- and part-time dance teacher training programmes.

 - Around 250,000 students take our exams every year.

 - Our youngest student is 3 years-old and our oldest is 93.

-Our higher education programmes are regulated and a recent Ofsted inspection found the RAD to be an ‘outstanding’ provider of initial teacher education.
+- Our most recent Ofsted inspection found us to be an ‘outstanding’ provider of initial teacher education.